bvegetabile/paperOptBalGPPS/README.md

 ## Recreating the Application

-To recreate the application section results the file `dw99_replication.R` is provided.
+To recreate the application section results the file `dw99_replication.R` is provided that utilizes out GP methodology.
+A secondary analysis re-evaluates the DW99 data using the models defined in that paper, but utilizing IPW estimation.
+These can be recreated using `reanalyzing_ds99.R`

 - Data for the replication is within the data folder.
 - Note: Propensity score estimates that were used in this paper were too large to store on Github.
-A link to Dropbox can be provided if there is a desire to compare against the results obtained by the authors.